TomatenKuchenDEV/docs/docs/moderation/purge.md

 ---
 title: Deleting messages (Purge)
-description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
 Lists moderation commands
 ---

 ## Syntax {#syntax}